Inklingo

 nounC1general

-Use 'suite' when 'collection' refers to a set of things that naturally go together, most commonly a set of musical pieces or a hotel suite.
+Use 'suite' to refer to a set of things that belong together, often in a musical or artistic context, like a musical suite or a hotel suite.

 A simple illustration showing a violin, a viola, and a cello placed together, representing a complete set of related musical instruments.